Tarinsa/field-ecosystem-simulation-v1/README.md

 # 🦊Field Ecosystem Simulation
-An ecosystem simulation with natural selection and graphing of population and trait changes over time made with Python using pygame, numpy and matplotlib.
-Contains a food chain with grass, rabbits and foxes with traits that can change over generations, shown at the end of each simulation in an array of subplots.

-## Technologies
+An agent based model of a field ecosystem containing grass, rabbits and foxes in Python with Pygame.
+Inherited traits mutate through generations to allow for natural selection to emerge over time, with changes to population and traits plotted with matplotlib at the end of a simulation.
+Traits that can change include speed, detection radius and random wandering.
 - Python
 - Pygame
 - Numpy
 - Matplotlib

 ## Features
-- Energy based actions so there are trade-offs to trait changes
+- Energy based actions so there are trade-offs to increases in speed and random wandering
 - Inheritable traits (speed, detection radius, random wandering) with mutation over generations
 - Seeded and headless options for reproducible results
-- Species traits defined in an initial dictionary for seamless addition of new fauna
+- Species traits defined in an initial dictionary for easier addition of new fauna
 - Spatial hash for optimised performance with large amounts of entities

 ## Running the Project